projectatomic/atomic-site/source/blog/2016-05-03-App-Development-on-OpenShift-using-ADB.md

 Login successful.

 Using project "sample-project".
 ```

-Step 5.
-We also provide some sample template to give an idea how you can create your application.
+**Step 5.
+Sample templates provided to give an idea how you can create your application**

 ```
 $ ./oc get templates -n openshift